yh2527/github_daily_activities_dashboard/README.md

 ### Step 5 - Dashboard
-- A sample dashboard can be found [here](https://lookerstudio.google.com/s/hu76D8e84kU)
+- The sample dashboard is temporarily inactive becuase the cloud account trial has ended.
+[Link here](https://lookerstudio.google.com/s/hu76D8e84kU)

 ### Step 6 - Finish and Clean up
 After completing your tasks, navigate to the terraform folder and delete the infrastructure you've created to avoid incurring unnecessary costs.